-- "Property that is eligible for the primary residential exemption on the lien date is entitled to the exemption, even if the property is temporarily unoccupied.
+- If a person requests a property be designated as a primary residence, the exemption should not be granted without conclusive evidence that the property serves as the person's primary residence.
+If the person's address on the Utah driver's license and/or voter registration is in a county different from that of the property location address, the county where the application is made should notify the other county assessor. - "Property that is eligible for the primary residential exemption on the lien date is entitled to the exemption, even if the property is temporarily unoccupied.
 For example, assume that a home was sold prior to the lien and the seller moved out prior to the lien date.
 Assume also that the new owner does not move in until after January 1st.
 So long as the property use meets the criteria for the primary residential exemption, the fact that it was temporarily unoccupied on the January 1st is irrelevant.
 The situation may also arise with rental property that serves as the primary residence of the tenants.
 The fact that the property may be temporarily vacant on the lien date should not defeat the exemption. - Another example of a primary residential property that may be unoccupied on the lien date is a home under construction.
-It is our position that when property is committed to a qualifying use, that property is eligible for the exemption if (1) the dwelling is under construction on the lien date, (2) the assessor has evidence that the house is being constructed for use as a qualifying residential dwelling, and (3) the property is actually put to use as a primary residential property upon completion during the tax year.
+It is the USTC position that when property is committed to a qualifying use, that property is eligible for the exemption if (1) the dwelling is under construction on the lien date, (2) the assessor has evidence that the house is being constructed for use as a qualifying residential dwelling, and (3) the property is actually put to use as a primary residential property upon completion during the current or following the tax year.
+There could be rare circumstances that would allow the residential exemption on a home under construction beyond two years.
+The determination to grant the primary residential exemption beyond the two years is to be made by the county assessor.
 If all of those conditions are met, the exemption relates back to the lien date.
 This is true even if the owner is living in another primary residence during construction.
 The primary exemption is based on the intended use of the two residences, not the occupants."